glotzerlab/signac-docs/docs/source/tutorial.rst

     if __name__ == '__main__':
         FlowProject().main()

-We could then run :code:`python project.py run -o volume` or :code:`python project.py submit -o volume` to run or submit both operations.
+We can now run :code:`python project.py run -o volume` or :code:`python project.py submit -o volume` to run or submit both operations.

 The job document